Knitting For Beginners -The Complete Guide Step-By-Step

 - Knowing how to substitute this will make your knitting life easier!

-- Play around with yarn, fibers, textures
+- Play around with yarn, fibers, textures.

 - Check out these knitting lessons to find instructional blog posts, video tutorials, and more!

-17 Knitting Patterns For Beginners
+37 Easy Knitting Patterns For Beginners

 Choose a beginner friendly knitting pattern from this list for one of your first projects.